BDelic11/Korisnicka-sucelja-projekt/README.md

 Also there is profile page in right avatar icon and logout button.
 So useable pages are "/" "/about" "/register" "/login" "/profile" for now.

+##Following links are up to date and working

 - Link to production version: [**Production Version**](https://stylist-inspiration-web.vercel.app/) <!-- Replace with actual URL -->
 - Link to registration page: [**Register page production**](https://stylist-inspiration-web.vercel.app/register)
 - Link to your final report: [**Final Report**](URL_TO_FINAL_REPORT) <!-- Replace with actual URL -->